 - Signs that your car needs respraying

-- How to prep a car for paint
+- How to prep a car for painting

 - Step 1: Differentiate scratches and dents